dougeby/IntuneDocs/intune/kiosk-settings.md

 3. Enter the following properties:

    - **Name**: Enter a descriptive name for the new profile.
    - **Description**: Enter a description for the profile.
-This is optional, but recommended.
+This setting is optional, but recommended.
    - **Platform**: Select **Windows 10 and later**
    - **Profile type**: Select **Kiosk (Preview)**